ashish-makes/tools-website-ui/README.md

 - Netlify

 ## How to Use
-To use the Web Blog UI, simply clone the repository and run the index.html file in your preferred browser.
+To use the WebTools, simply clone the repository and run the index.html file in your preferred browser.

 ## Deployment
 This project has been deployed on Netlify and is available for use by anyone.